How to Brilliantly Rule Social Media Marketing—Part 1: Understanding Social Media

 Respond, Ignore or Delete?

-If the commenter does not respond privately, respond to the comment explaining that you value their feedback and have attempted to resolve the issue in private.
-Those looking to cause trouble will usually respond once you engage them publicly and are likely to inflate their grievance in the hopes of provoking a response.
+If the commenter does not respond privately, consider responding to the public comment explaining that you value their feedback and have attempted to resolve the issue via direct communication channels (e.g., social platform direct messaging, email or telephone).

 Developing a Response Template

-When it comes to social media marketing, there’s no such thing as overpreparation.
-A response template is an excellent resource for those managing your brand’s social accounts.
-It can be used to provide a consistent tone across all company communications, ultimately protecting your brand’s reputation.
+When it comes to social media marketing, thorough preparation can be a significant advantage.
+Creating a response template is a valuable tool for anyone managing their brand’s social accounts.
+This template helps establish a consistent tone across all communications, which is essential for protecting and enhancing your brand’s reputation.

-A response template is simply a list of appropriate replies to frequently asked questions or tricky situations.
-It details the right vocabulary to use, correct phrasings and any words to avoid and establishes brand rules for direct communication with customers.
+A response template consists of a curated list of suitable replies for frequently asked questions or challenging situations.
+It outlines the appropriate vocabulary, phrasing to use, and words to avoid, while also setting clear guidelines for engaging with customers effectively.

 The Takeaway